 wearing jeans or comfortable pants.
 If they opened a car door in a tow shot,

 you will never see them exit the vehicle.
 Exterior

 scenes were filmed at the same location, but on a

-different day, a different car with the guys dressed in
+different day with a different car and the guys dressed in

 full uniform.
 The tow-car did not have a full police

 radio installed, just a hand microphone and a button for

 Marty to activate the front red lights.
 When you see the

 police radio or Reed grabbing or replacing the

 microphone, it is all stock footage that was filmed at